 Changes after the issue of the clearance certificate: sales of land or buildings

-This may be an issue if you think that the Valuation Office, for example, may not have been aware of all of the facts when accepting or agreeing the value or the property may have been sold for a substantially increased value shortly after agreement had been reached.
+This may be an issue if you think that the Valuation Office, for example, may not have been aware of all of the facts when accepting or agreeing the value, or the land or building may have been sold for a substantially increased value shortly after agreement had been reached.

 Before any value is reopened you should check that prior to the sale we did not indicate that the value had been accepted (IHTM30431) in a way that prevents us from reopening it.